 If you use banks to send an international wire transfer, you’ll be dealing with a marked up exchange rate and a sending fee, while your recipient will have to pay a receiving fee.

-According to research by Finder in May 2020, you can expect UK banks to charge up to £40 as a sending fee for an international money transfer, and up to £7.50 as a receiving fee.
+According to research by finance expert comparison site, Finder, in January 2023, you can expect UK banks to charge up to £35 as a sending fee for an international money transfer, and up to £7.50 as a receiving fee.

 Meanwhile, on average, banks add a 4% mark-up to the mid-market exchange rate.

-Wise also states that any transfers to the US of £15,000 or less should arrive at their destination by the end of the next day.
+Wise also states that any transfers to the US of £50,000 or less should arrive at their destination within 10 hours (latest data from Wise in November 2024).

 It also depends on how you pay for the transfer.
 For example, using a business debit card to transfer pounds with Wise incurs a 0.69% fee, while a credit card incurs a 2.45% fee.